 Many people – especially women of course – wonder if it is save to travel alone as a female solo backpacker in South America.
 Unfortunately, some Latin American countries do not have a great reputation (Colombia, Mexico).
 There are horror stories to be found on the internet like “express kidnappings”, “armed robberies”or “carjackings” which you can stumble upon on the internet searching for “South America and safety“.
 Is it safe to travel in Latin America and in Peru as a female solo backpacker?
 How to be safe while travelling in Peru?
 Read our tips on travel in Peru as a female solo backpacker.

-Peru is a popular tourist destination, and many backpackers and tourist of all kinds make trips to Peru.
+Peru is a popular tourist destination, and many backpackers and tourists of all kinds make trips to Peru.
 But is it a safe country to visit?
+Is Peru a good destination for solo travel?
 What do you need to look out for?
-What precautions do you need to take in Peru – especially as a female traveler?
-Especially for you and based in the experienced of our female travelers, we wrote this Advice on travel in Peru as a female solo backpacker.
+What precautions do you need to take in Peru – especially as a female solo traveler?
+Especially for you and based on the experienced of our female travelers, we wrote this Advice on travel in Peru as a female solo backpacker.

 1) Do not display expensive objects and keep it low profile.

 Pickpockets are a serious concern in Peru.
 You do not want to attract attention displaying your valuables in public.
 Conceal your wealth.
 In some areas of Peru – especially in Lima but also in crowed places in Cusco or Arequipa – you may better want to leave your expensive camera in the hostel.
 The same goes for places like (local) festivals, like e.g. Inti Raymi in Cusco.
 The local people in Cusco know that during this kind of festivities, groups of ‘rateros’ travel to Cusco to do ‘business’.